-Come on, because the seasons in Brazil are waiting for you for our linguistic (and tourist) trip!
+Come on, because the seasons in Brazil are waiting for you to go on a language (and tourist) excursion!

 Seasons in Portuguese